-12.6 Mitigation and Management
+Mitigation and Management 12.6

-Mitigation and management of potential risks to the soils underlying Land East of B4395, Llangadfan and soils across the land on which manure will be spread are as follows:
+Mitigation and management of potential risks to the soils underlying Land at Neuadd Isaf.
+Penybont and soils across the land on which manure will be spread are as follows:

 - Application of poultry manure will only take place when weather conditions are favourable and soil conditions would support machinery.
-The applicant employs the use of a penetrometer for assessing the levels of compaction; the information that the penetrometer presents is used to ascertain whether sub-soiling should occur. - Soils are regularly tested across land on which poultry manure is spread.
+The applicant employs the use of a penetrometer for assessing the levels of compaction: the information that the penetrometer presents is used to ascertain whether sub-soiling should occur. - Soils are regularly tested across land on which poultry manure is spread.
 Heavy metal concentrations would be detected and appropriate remedial action taken. - Defra project SP0129 (Anon, 2001b) concluded that reducing dietary trace element supplementation would be an effective strategy for protecting soils from long-term heavy metal accumulation.
 Strategies for reducing heavy metal excretion in broiler litter also include: - Lowering levels of supplementation through reducing EC maximum levels of inclusion and safety margins - Using feeds with higher bioavailability of Cu and Zn - Using chelated metals if they are shown to have consistently higher bioavailability